aliceriot/tmux_workshop/tmux_workshop.md

 to cycle through them.
 I bind these to `]` and `[` respectively.
 I guess we can think about windows as being sort of like tabs?
 Maybe? idk.
 Anyway, they are useful.

+There is a command to kill a window (`kill-window`, imagine that) but I usually just close a window by killing all the panes that live inside of it - if you kill the last pane in a window it will kill the window.